metrorailings/OwlBlog/content/posts/2022-week-9-insights.md

 Geno Smith's mobility may be underrated.
 Though it remains to be seen if the team is willing to use it as a weapon or treat it more as an emergency tool.

 ***

+## Titans @ Chiefs

+Malik Willis and the read-option run can be an interesting wrinkle in this offense.

+You know...Tennessee is running Chicago's offense here.